pinkychow1010/LiDAR-Bark-Beetle-Infestation/README.md

 Using LiDAR UAV data collected during excursion, this project aims to integrated information from high-resolution optical imagery and LiDAR data to improve detection performance of dead tree that possibly caused by bark beetle infestation within the research study plot.

+**Assumptions:**

+1) NDVI is insufficient to estimate dead trees as there are there are multiple reasons for low NDVI values (eg. no vegetation)
+2) LiDAR data alone is ineffective to inspect dead trees as dead trees have similar 3D structure before collapsing and phases such as yellowing of leaves is invisiable from point clouds
+3) Dead tree patches would give signal in NDVI that it can be first detected before looking into the point clouds
+4) Combining both data can aid dead tree detection

 **Research Questions:**

 1) What are the health status of the trees within study plot and what are the count of dead tree?